 The bouquet is a gorgeous accessory for a bride and her attendants, full of beautiful flowers and complementing the wedding colours but it wasn’t always that way.
 At one time, the bouquet would have been a collection of herbs (including dill and garlic) and it was thought to help ward off evil spirits (and the Plague).

 2. Throwing the Bouquet and Bridal Garter

 While the bane of the singles at the modern wedding, the bouquet and garter toss used to have a very different purpose.
 One origin of the bouquet toss was to distract the revellers so that the bride and groom could slip away and consummate the marriage, and then toss the garter to the gentlemen waiting outside for the “proof”, also known as ‘fingering the stocking’ where guests would inspect the bride’s stockings in the wedding chamber to make sure the deed had been done.

-Another origin for this wedding staple was that brides were consider lucky, so lucky in fact that the guests would tear off pieces of her dress to take some of that luck with them.
+Another origin for this wedding staple was that brides were considered lucky.
+So lucky in fact, that the guests would tear off pieces of her dress to take some of that luck with them.
 Tossing the garter seemed to work better for the bride and this has continued.

 Cutting the Cake